Xinran1205/CSS-GameJam/README.md

 ## Game Name:    ECO QUEST

 ### Description
-This is a project from the GameJam competition organized by the UNIVERSITY OF BRISTOL COMPUTER SCIENCE SOCIETY.
-Our team uniquely presents a multiplayer online game focused around the theme of environmental pollution.
+This is a project crafted during a 24-hour GameJam contest organized by the UNIVERSITY OF BRISTOL COMPUTER SCIENCE SOCIETY.
+Our team uniquely presents a multiplayer online game centered around the theme of environmental pollution.

 ### Gameplay
 - One player takes on the role of an infected horse.